-If you zoom out and consider what’s the best for you in the long run, you’ll be able to see that by using all of your free cash to pay off liabilities, you can also end up losing opportunity costs.
+If you zoom out and consider what’s best for you in the long run, you’ll be able to see that by using all of your free cash to pay off liabilities, you can also end up losing opportunity costs.
 There are no rules for this, so you should estimate your situation before assuming that saving on interest payments is the most important thing.

 In other words, you are in debt only when your liabilities exceed your assets, which means that you shouldn’t, by default, try to become “liability-free” under all circumstances.
-Instead, there should be a proper evaluation of each liability before determining whether you should keep it or pay it off, as well as – what is the ideal time it should be paid off.
+Instead, there should be a proper evaluation of each liability before determining whether you should keep it or pay it off, as well as the ideal time it should be paid off.

 Just because you have a liability doesn’t mean you’re in debt.

 You should prioritize paying off the liabilities that free up the most cash flow and keep the most efficient liabilities.
-To make the prioritization in the right way, you should first do a cash flow analysis.
+To make the prioritization the right way, you should first do a cash flow analysis.